qbead/qbeadWebsite/content/book/dancing.md

 In this adventure, you will explore the ways we can describe motion mathematically and code the SpinWheel to light up based on simple linear dance motions.
 This is part one of the Dancing with Color series that turns the SpinWheel into an accessory that responds to your motions while dancing.
 :::

 Whether you’ve watched a dance, or are a dancer yourself, you know dancing is all about movement.
 Be it a pirouette, a leap, or chasse, dancers gracefully move through space in exciting ways.
-In this lesson, we will write programs that light up the SpinWheel in different ways to different motions!
+In this adventure, we will write programs that light up the SpinWheel in different ways to different motions!

 ## A Line Dance